MichaelCurrin/twitterverse/docs/installation.md

 (venv) $ make dev-install
 ```

-Remember to always run all python scripts in this repo within the virtual environment **activated**.
+Remember to always run all Python scripts in this repo within the virtual environment **activated**.

 ### Twitter credentials

+#### Register a new Twitter account (optional)

+You may wish to register a new Twitter account just for accessing the Twitter API.
+This is recommended to preserve an existing personal account.
+Since if in the unlikely event that an account is used to abuse API limits (such persistently trying to do requests after a rate limit error), that account will be blocked.

+#### Login

 Login to your Twitter account then go to [developer.twitter.com/](https://developer.twitter.com/) and the _Apps_ section.

+#### Apply for developer account

 Apply for a developer account if you don't have one already.
-You will have to explain your usecase and wait for approval from Twitter.
+In your application you will have to explain your usecase and wait for approval from Twitter.
+When I did this a second time, it took a few days and I had to add additional details in an email response.

+#### Setup API credentials

 When you account is approval, create an app in the _Apps_ section, with read permissions.
 The API credentials can be copied and used in the next section.